Some links in this post may be affiliate links

 Trailing Geranium bears clusters of flowers which may be white, pink, lavender, purple, orange, salmon, red, burgundy, bicolored or patterned and appear in spring through fall.
 They occur in single, semi-double or double blooms.

+Yes.
 Ivy Geraniums are toxic to humans and pets as outlined by ASPCA.
-Keep the plants away from the reach of kids and pets.
+Keep the plants away from the reach of kids, cats, dogs and other pets.

 There are many hybrids and cultivars of Ivy Geranium which include;